 After an accident, you don’t expect to have to fight with your insurance company.
 Unfortunately, your insurance may not be looking out for your best interests.
 They may try to bully you or outright deny your claim without explanation.
 You pay them every month, shouldn’t they help you when you need them the most?

 When an Insurer Refuses to Pay

-You know what’s worse than having to pay for insurance?
-Paying for insurance and then having your insurance company turn around and try to cheat you out of the money you’re owed.
+Do you know what’s worse than having to pay for insurance?
+Paying for insurance and then having your insurance company turn around and try to cheat you out of the money they owe you.
 Unfortunately, this happens frequently and is prevalent with a large number of insurance companies (hint: the more you see the insurance company’s advertisements, the more likely they are to try to skimp on payments).

-In fact, many insurance companies have a policy of denying claims in the hopes that the claimant will accept their denial and just go away.
+Many insurance companies have a policy of denying claims hoping that the claimant will accept their denial and go away.
 In the legal world, when your policy provides coverage and the insurer refuses to pay (or adequately pay) you, these are referred to as bad faith insurance cases.

 What is Bad Faith?

 Bad faith is a term that describes an insurance company that doesn’t give specific reasons for your denial.
 Bad faith insurance companies are not looking out for their client’s best interests.
 Simply put, when you subscribe to an insurance plan, you agree to pay for coverage for any eventuality.
 Ideally, the insurance company should provide payment when you experience a loss covered by their policy.

 For bad faith claims, the insurance company has breached your contract without legitimate justification.
 Bad faith is only recognized when the company doesn’t provide adequate reasons or has done something unlawful.
 Just because you aren’t happy with your settlement offer doesn’t mean you may have a bad faith case.
 A knowledgeable bad faith attorney can help you understand if your case meets this definition.